 Pursuant to rules adopted by the Securities and Exchange Commission (the "SEC"), we are permitted to furnish our proxy materials over the internet to our stockholders by delivering the Notice in the mail.
+This method conserves natural resources and reduces our costs, while providing stockholders with a convenient way of accessing the materials and voting.
 As a result, only stockholders who specifically request a printed copy of the Proxy Statement will receive one.
 Instead, the Notice instructs stockholders on how to access and review the Proxy Statement and Annual Report over the internet at www.proxyvote.com.
 The Notice also instructs stockholders on how they may submit their proxy via telephone or the internet.
 If a stockholder who received a Notice would like to receive a printed copy of our proxy materials, such stockholder should follow the instructions for requesting these materials contained in the Notice.